The Philippine Embassy in Berlin

 Applicants should email their filled up but unsigned form(s), complete supporting documents, and provide their contact number to citizenship@philippine-embassy.de for pre-assessment.

-If all initial documentary requirements are found to be in order, the Embassy will require the submission by mail of the original documents.
+If all initial documentary requirements are found to be in order, the Embassy will require the submission by mail of the documents.
 The Embassy will revert within five (5) working days if there are any questions regarding the applicant’s documents.

-The applicant will personally appear to take their Oath of Allegiance before an authorized officer of the Philippine Embassy.
+After the complete documents have been received by mail, the applicant will be advised to book a schedule for oath-taking.
+The applicant needs to personally appear to take their Oath of Allegiance before an authorized officer of the Philippine Embassy.
 The Embassy will then issue an Identification Certificate (IC), and submit all documents to the Bureau of Immigration.

 IMPORTANT REMINDERS